-Based on the mechanism of action and findings in animals, Bortezomib for Injection can cause fetal harm when administered to a pregnant woman.
+Based on the mechanism of action and findings in animals, bortezomib can cause fetal harm when administered to a pregnant woman.
 Bortezomib administered to rabbits during organogenesis at a dose approximately 0.5 times the clinical dose of 1.3 mg/m2 based on body surface area caused postimplantation loss and a decreased number of live fetuses [see Use in Specific Populations (8.1)].

-Advise females of reproductive potential to use effective contraception during treatment with Bortezomib for Injection and for seven months following treatment.
-Advise males with female partners of reproductive potential to use effective contraception during treatment with Bortezomib for Injection and for four months following treatment.
-If Bortezomib for Injection is used during pregnancy or if the patient becomes pregnant during Bortezomib for Injection treatment, the patient should be apprised of the potential risk to the fetus [see Use in Specific Populations (8.1, 8.3), Nonclinical Toxicology (13.1)].
+Advise females of reproductive potential to use effective contraception during treatment with bortezomib and for seven months following treatment.
+Advise males with female partners of reproductive potential to use effective contraception during treatment with bortezomib and for four months following treatment.
+If bortezomib is used during pregnancy or if the patient becomes pregnant during bortezomib treatment, the patient should be apprised of the potential risk to the fetus [see Use in Specific Populations (8.1, 8.3), Nonclinical Toxicology (13.1)].